Grow your super

 Spouse contributions

-If you make a contribution to your spouse's super account, you may be eligible for a tax offset of up to $540 per financial year.
-The tax offset applies when specific criteria is met, including your spouse earning less than $40,000 or not working.
+Your spouse may be eligible for a tax offset of up to $540 per financial year if they contribute to your account.
+The tax offset applies when both you and your spouse meet certain conditions.

 Eligibility?